 Security compliance | For enhanced security compliance, maintain sensitive data and workloads in separate, isolated accounts. |

 The network complexity increases with the numbers of VPCs and accounts.
-Use the Shared VPC feature to reduce complexity while maintaining network security and stability.
+Use the VPC sharing feature to reduce complexity while maintaining network security and stability.

-VPC provides a secure and flexible network environment in the cloud where VPCs are isolated from each other and instance in a VPC can communicate with each other.
-Plan the number of your VPCs according to your needs.
+A VPC provides a secure and flexible network environment.
+Different VPCs are completely isolated from each other, while resources within the same VPC can communicate over the private network.
+Plan the number of VPCs that fits your needs.

 |